RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 {{% note %}}
-After you change the RS Web UI port, when you add a new node to the cluster you must specify the custom port, in the format:
+After you change the RS Web UI port, when you add a new node to the cluster you must connect to the web UI with the custom port number:

 `https://newnode.mycluster.example.com:`**`<nonstandard-port-number>`**
 {{% /note%}}